drloring/katacoda-scenarios/java-ms-config/java-1/step3.md

 First we have to stop our currently running container `docker container stop $(docker container ls -q --filter name=jws)`{{execute}}

-If we look at the original `Dockerfile`{{open}}, we see the `--server.port=9999` has been removed.
+If we look at the original `java-1-step-1/Dockerfile`{{open}}, we see the `--server.port=9999` has been removed.
 Also notice that we're exposing port 9090 in the Dockerfile.
 Even though you can override it, it's best practice to keep the EXPOSE parameter current with the default parameter.
 This is how you communicate the intention through the Dockerfile.

 Let's rebuild our image with the original Dockerfile now `docker build -t java-ws .`{{execute}}.